mmomtchev/goofy-names/README.md

 # goofy-names

-### Generate a Docker container-like name from a string
+### Generate a deterministic Docker container-like name from a string

-Works both in a browser and in Node.js
+Works both in a browser and in Node.js.

-~2.8Kb gzip compressed, requires only `simple-sha1`
+~2.8Kb gzip compressed, requires only `simple-sha1`.

+Uses SHA1 hash for both complete determinism and a very good distribution.

 ## Installation